User and Channel Modes

 • To set +t : /mode #channel +t or with ChanServ: !mode +t

 • +s/+p : Private and Secret usermodes.
 Both act near identically.
 Once set, these modes will render your channel invisible to a users /whois (unless user is IN said channel).
-The slight difference is that +s channels will not appear in a /list, +p channels will.
+The key differences are that +s hides the channel from /topic #channelname for users not in the channel and blocks ChanServ commands like !info or !users for people who are not on the userlist / in the channel.

 • To set +s : /mode #channel +s | To set +p : /mode #channel +p or with ChanServ: !mode +s or !mode +p